divinecuration/divinecuration.github.io/_posts/2020-12-12-hard-problem.md

 published: true
 ---

 While philosophy of mind has not been in the foreground for me recently, some forays into Hegel and normativity have brought me back into contact with it.
-My last attempt to get clear on consciousness was several years ago, but I have found that I have not changed my mind on any key issues in the interim.
+My last sustained effort to get clear on consciousness was several years ago, but I've not changed my mind on any key issues in the interim.
 I thought it might be worth getting some of those down.

 My position on the hard problem of consciousness is deflationary: I don't believe there is one.
 While it is not always crystal clear what it means to "believe in the hard problem", I take it to be the belief that there are good _prima facie_ reasons to believe that phenomenal consciousness is not ontologically reducible to physical states, properties, or dispositions, and so there is a considerable burden of proof on anyone claiming that it is.
 (From here on I'll just use 'consciousness' as shorthand for phenomenal consciousness.)